TheRosettaFoundation/SOLAS-Match/README.md

    }

-## Install Smarty PHP templating engine
+## Install Solas Match Dependencies

  * In Ubuntu:
     If subversion is not install run: